TatuLund/PrefixComboBox/README.md

 # PrefixComboBox Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+PrefixComboBox is a UI component add-on for Vaadin 8.
+It is version of ComboBox with Prefix in text box.

 ## Online demo